momoiorg-repository/actor_demo/README.md

 - From the command prompt, type 'bt_pick_place' to start the demo.

-## Application Behavior Tree
+## Behavior Tree Overview
 'bt_pick_place' entered from the command prompt is the file name of the Behavior Tree in xml format.
 The entity is located in:

 /root/pytwb_ws/src/cm1/cm1/trees/bt_pick_place.xml

 of the docker.
 (The /root/pytwb_ws directory in docker corresponds to the /actor_demo/pytwb_ws directory in the Git repository.)

 ```